pasmimmo/WRabbitC/README.md

 # WRabbitC

-WRabbitC is a WordPress plugin that allows you to connect wordpress with a **RabbitMQ** broker, as you will know the potentialities of the **AMQP** protocol are many, in fact it is possible to send and receive messages through multiple languages ​​(thanks to the countless libraries).
+WRabbitC is a WordPress plugin that allows you to connect wordpress with a **[RabbitMQ](https://www.rabbitmq.com/)** broker, as you will know the potentialities of the **AMQP** protocol are many, in fact it is possible to send and receive messages through multiple languages and plattforms ​​(thanks to the countless libraries).

 this plugin aims to integrate the **php-amqplib library** into WordPress with a minimal and immediate interface so as to make the user's work as quick and easy as possible.